AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-implementation.md

 ##:material-home-floor-3: The resulting theme colors

 The resulting theme colors are shown below.
-The theme is rendered using several [Swiss Army Knife][sak-docs-url] cards and templates.
+The theme is rendered using several [Swiss Army Knife][sak-docs-url] custom cards and templates.
 The example uses the dynamic [`M3-07-DarkOliveGreen`][example-d7-md] theme.
 This theme is generated from the AmoebeLabs logo :smile:

 [![M3 Palettes]][M3 Palettes]
 _Primary, secondary, tertiary and error pallettes ranging from white (100) to black (0)_